elizabethdaly/pands-problem-set/README.md

 As in problem 1, I used try-except-else to reject input that is not of type int.
 If the input is an integer I then check to make sure it's not zero or negative.

-Looked up how to add an element to the biginning of a list on stackoverflow: https://stackoverflow.com/a/17911209
+Looked up how to add an element to the beginning of a list on stackoverflow: https://stackoverflow.com/a/17911209